 About a year ago I discovered Sonoff WiFi switches on AliExpress and was able to pick up a couple of them for $10.
-These devices are basically IoT connected smart switches that you can control via your smart phone, or their website, and for the most part work pretty well right out of the box for most consumers.
-Until recently I was more than happy to use them "as is" with the shipped firmware and mobile application, and it was only when I wanted to integrate these switched into my home automation did I find the shipped firmware and software quiet limiting.
+These devices are basically IoT connected smart switches that you can control via your smartphone, or their website, and for the most part work pretty well right out of the box for most consumers.
+Until recently I was more than happy to use them “as is” with the shipped firmware and mobile application, and it was only when I wanted to integrate these switches into my home automation did I find the shipped firmware and software quite limiting.

 In order to flash any firmware to your device, you are going to need to open it up and attach some header pins to the circuit board.
 This will make flashing the initial firmware a lot easier, and allow for troubleshooting the device over a serial connection.

 Start by removing the cable cover plates as shown above, then using a screwdriver to pop off the backing plate of the device.

 Next you will need to locate the programming header pin holes (on the right of the push button, just above the small microchip).
 There should be 5 of them.

 Solder on some header pins as shown above, making sure you are careful not to damage any of the surrounding components.

 Next you will need an IDE / Application to compile & upload your custom firmware.
 I followed the steps detailed in the official guide (https://github.com/arendst/Sonoff-Tasmota/wiki/Upload), but decided to take the Visual Studio Code with PlatformIO as it seemed easier at the time.

 Open VS Code, navigate to the plugins tab and search for PlatformIO as shown below.
 Click install and wait for it to complete.

 Once installed I recommend restarting VS Code and allowing PlatformIO to pull down any additional dependencies it may have.

 Next, head over to the official Sonoff-Tasmota release page and download the latest stable version of the firmware (